Father sees 1981 missing toddler search

-Katrice Lee: Father visits site of search for toddler missing since 1981
+Katrice Lee: Father visits site of search for missing toddler

-The father of a toddler who disappeared in Germany almost 37 years ago has arrived in the country to see a fresh search of near where she was last seen.
+The father of a toddler who disappeared in Germany almost 37 years ago has revisited the area near where she was last seen.

 Two-year-old Katrice Lee, from Hartlepool, went missing from a Naafi supermarket near Paderborn, in 1981.